phillt3/tracy_phill_MP0/README.md

 **Citation Acknowledgment:**
 * https://www.linode.com/docs/development/go/developing-udp-and-tcp-clients-and-servers-in-go/
-    * Sourced directly for necessary components in developing connections between TCP client and server
+    * Sourced directly for necessary components in developing connections between TCP client and server, specifically .listen, .dial, and channel creation functions which allow for the connection b/w processA and processB.
 * https://dave.cheney.net/practical-go/presentations/qcon-china.html#_comments_on_variables_and_constants_should_describe_their_contents_not_their_purpose
     * Information used in order to reference correct commenting format and style

 * https://www.geeksforgeeks.org/
-    * Sourced indirectly for information on use and implementation of fmt.FPrintf(), .write() and others
+    * Sourced indirectly for information on use and implementation of fmt.FPrintf(), which formats according to a specifier and then writes to given io.Writer

 * https://github.com/Dariusrussellkish/Example-MP-Solution
     * sourced indirectly for information on how to develop and organize project (including package and variable names)

 * golang.org
-    * indirectly and directly sourced for playground testing and introductory guidance on certain golang features
+    * indirectly and directly sourced for playground testing and introductory guidance on certain golang features (how to run, compile, import packages etc)

 # To Run
 This project is run completely from the terminal, specifically two separate tabs, one for the server and one for the client.